-- The consumer’s right to receive a free copy of the consumer report from the reporting agency, so long it is requested within 60 days;
+- The consumer’s right to receive a free copy of the consumer report from the reporting agency, as long as it is requested within 60 days.

-- The consumer’s right to dispute the accuracy and/or completeness of any information found in the consumer report;
+- The consumer’s right to dispute the accuracy or completeness of any information found in the consumer report.

-- If the consumer was denied credit based on information obtained from third (3rd) parties other than consumer reporting agencies, it must include a statement on the consumer’s right to request the information that was relied on in taking adverse action within sixty (60) days of receipt of the notice;
+- If the consumer was denied credit based on information obtained from third (3rd) parties other than consumer reporting agencies, it must include a statement explaining that the consumer has the right to request the information that was relied on in taking adverse action within sixty (60) days of receipt of the notice.

 2 – ECOA Requirements